 From AI Chaos to Strategic Advantage: How Investors Should Evaluate Portfolio Company Readiness.

 Most investors are drowning in AI noise.
-Portfolio companies race to "AI-ify" everything, board presentations swing between unrealistic timelines and analysis paralysis, and every SaaS tool claims transformative AI features.
+Portfolio companies race to "AI-ify" everything, board presentations swing between unrealistic timelines and analysis paralysis, and every SaaS tool claims AI capabilities it can't evidence.

 Meanwhile, the hard questions go unanswered: